Timber buildings made of logs or beams – structure and decoration of timber houses

 The oldest preserved timber houses were discovered in the village of Vitějovice northwest of České Budějovice in southern Bohemia and the village of Saky northwest of Prague in central Bohemia.
 Dendrochronology has dated these houses, respectively the time when the used trees were chopped down, to the end of the 15th century.
+In some early deforested regions, stone building also date back to Middle Ages.
 However, most of the masterpieces of Czech timber architecture date back to the 17th and 18th centuries.
 Despite the passage of time and fire risk, there are still timber buildings prevailing in some regions, especially in north Bohemia.

 An integral part of many timber buildings made of wood was a frame structure supporting the timber roof truss, gable, or a story.
 In all cases, these were carpenter’s frameworks intended to reduce the vertical load, which would cause deformation to the ground floor.
 There are several types of these frames in the Czech Republic that touch the wall or set at a distance, depending on the location.
 Contact frameworks are typical for two-story timber houses in northern Bohemia, while especially offset frameworks are found in east and northeast Bohemia houses.
 Both frameworks are comprised of vertical posts, a horizontal beam, and diagonal braces.